amitdas022/application-demo/FUNCTIONALITY.md

 -   **Client-Side Authorization and Routing (`checkAuthAndRedirect()`):**

-    -   This function executes on every page load [cite: uploaded:amitdas022/application-demo/application-demo-a743af70862b2d22ed0541b4268ce36698651963/frontend/app.js].
+    -   This function executes on every page load.

-    -   It retrieves the `authenticatedUser` object from `localStorage` [cite: uploaded:amitdas022/application-demo/application-demo-a743af70862b2d22ed0541b4268ce36698651963/frontend/app.js].
+    -   It retrieves the `authenticatedUser` object from `localStorage`.

-    -   **User Information Display:** It populates user-specific UI elements (e.g., `user-profile-name`, `user-profile-email`, `user-profile-roles`, `user-profile-picture`) on pages like `protected.html` [cite: uploaded:amitdas022/application-demo/application-demo-a743af70862b2d22ed0541b4268ce36698651963/frontend/app.js].
+    -   **User Information Display:** It populates user-specific UI elements (e.g., `user-profile-name`, `user-profile-email`, `user-profile-roles`, `user-profile-picture`) on pages like `protected.html`.

-    -   **Role-Based UI Control:** It checks the `roles` array (derived from Okta groups) within `authenticatedUser` (specifically for the 'Admin' role).
+    -   **Role-Based UI Control:** It checks the `roles` array (derived from Okta groups included in the ID token) within `authenticatedUser` (specifically for the 'Admin' role).
 Based on this, it dynamically shows or hides UI components, such as the "Administrator Tools" section.
 RBAC is implemented by checking these user roles to grant or deny access to specific parts of the application.

     -   **Page Protection (Client-Side):** It implements client-side route protection.
 If an unauthenticated user attempts to access protected pages, they are redirected to `login.html`.
 If an authenticated *non-admin* user attempts to access an admin page, they are redirected.